Black Friday 2019 deals under $250: Apple iPad, Beats headphones, PlayStation 4, Ring Doorbell (just updated)

 A triple pack of wireless security cameras from Blink, Amazon's other security camera company.
 The cameras can be used indoors, but they're also weather-resistant so outdoor use is a go, too.
 Plus, cloud storage is included, has two-way audio and two-year battery life on two AA lithium batteries.
 Read our Blink XT2 hands-on.

-Despite its age, this is still a great Apple Watch and Walmart has it at the lowest price anywhere.
+Despite its age, this is still a great Apple Watch, and Walmart has it at the lowest price anywhere.
 The prices are valid online starting Nov.
 27 at 7 p.m.
 PT (10 p.m.
 ET), in stores Nov.
-28 at 6 p.m.
+28 at 6 p.m, though this deal is currently only available online in the white version.
 Read our Apple Watch Series 3 review.

 Justin Jaffe, David Carnoy and Rick Broida contributed to this story.